Swiss-droid/Swiss-droid/README.md

 Aspiring Software Engineer | Tech Enthusiast
 --------------------------------------------

 I started my coding journey in 2025, using Python, HTML, CSS and JS.
-I was teaching myself at the time.
+I was teaching myself at the time, also building projects on the side.
 Then I went to university and got exposed to C++, and other systems.
 It's been a challenging, yet fun journey.

 * 🧠  I'm currently learning Pandas, HTML, CSS and JavaScript.
-* 👥  I'm looking to collaborate on interesting projects, especially if Python is involved(since I love Python).
+* 👥  I'm looking to collaborate on interesting projects, especially if Python is involved (since I love Python).
 * 💬  Ask me about being a superhero.

 <p align="left">